skojaku/adv-net-sci-graph-embedding/for_instructor/README.md

 ## Workflow

-- [ ] Create the teacher notebook with answers
+- [x] Create the teacher notebook with answers
   - Add tag "answer" for the cells with the assignment answers
   - Add tag "gradable" for the cells that are gradable
-- [ ] Write test scripts
+- [x] Write test scripts
   - Write test scripts (e.g., `test_01.py`) and place them in the `tests` folder
   - Make sure that the grading works locally by running `bash grading-toolkit/grade_notebook.sh tests/test_01.py for_instructor/assignment_teacher.ipynb answer`
 - [ ] Generate the student version and the encrypted teacher's notebook
   - Run the `to_student_version.sh` script by
-  - `bash grading-toolkit/to_student_version.sh assignment_teacher.ipynb assignment/assignment.ipynb mypassword`
+  - `bash grading-toolkit/to_student_version.sh for_instructor/assignment_teacher.ipynb assignment/assignment.ipynb mypassword`
   - Change the password to something more secure
 - [ ] Add the encrypted teacher's notebook to the repository
   - `git rm -f for-instructor/assignment_teacher.ipynb`